Its Released

 While specific duties vary across industries and companies, core executive functions include:

-- Leadership and Team Building: Motivating an organization around shared mission and values by connecting work executed to overall vision while developing strong talent pipelines and bench strength.
+• Leadership and Team Building: Motivating an organization around a shared mission and values by connecting work executed to the overall vision, while incorporating corporate team building initiatives to develop strong talent pipelines and bench strength.

 Challenges Faced by Executives